 You’ve decided to build a pond.
 Great !
 Now….
 Where to start?

-We’ve been manufacturing and installing pond liners for over 50 years – so we’ve put together this pond design guide to help you through the planning and installation of your beautiful new pond.
+We’ve been manufacturing and installing pond liners for over 50 years – so we’ve put together this handy pond design guide showing you how to build a garden pond; taking you from planning and installation through to the enjoyment of your beautiful new pond.

 Things to think about before you start digging.

 First of all – where should you position it?
 To get the most enjoyment from your pond, you might consider positioning it where you’ll have great views for most of the time.
 If you have room to place it where you can still see it from indoors – that’s just great!
 It’ll mean you can still enjoy your pond even if the weather isn’t good.
 In ideal conditions your pond needs around 5 to 6 hours of sunlight per day for the plants and water conditions to stay at their best.
 More than 6 hours per day may encourage excessive algae growth, resulting in green or murky water.
 Check which conditions are preferred by any plants you intend to add, as some may require specific conditions to thrive.
 If you intend to position your pond in a partially shaded area, bear in mind that falling leaves and other debris may increase pond maintenance time required.
 In addition, positioning close to trees may cause later issues with dropping sap or root growth and movement.
 It’s also worth checking that you won’t be digging through buried wires or cables.